 Trustees and Management

-NOCS’ registered charitable objective is to ‘foster a community that supports and promotes social inclusion of people in Dorset who are socially and economically excluded on grounds of their autism spectrum disorder (ASD), including Asperger syndrome; or mental ill-health, and who experience high levels of social anxiety and difficulties with social interaction’.
+NOCS’ registered charitable objective is to ‘foster a community that supports and promotes social inclusion of people in Dorset who are socially and economically excluded on grounds of their autism spectrum condition (ASC), including Asperger syndrome; or mental ill-health, and who experience high levels of social anxiety and difficulties with social interaction’.

 Our core Board of trustees combines a deep understanding and passion for NOCS’ mission and goals with extensive business, management and research experience, as well as previous experience in similar roles where good governance is key.
+Not least several have lived-experience of ASC.
 Additional Trustees who bring skills and experience that we require in other fields are scheduled to join us in the near future.

 Neil Kernon: Chairman